GoogleCloudPlatform/asl-ml-immersion/CONTRIBUTING.md

 [pre-commit](https://pre-commit.com/) allows you to define a set of passive checks or active automatic re-formats, that are executed if you request a `git commit`, and your commit is only successful, if all of these checks successfully complete.
 If `pre-commit` does edit your files, your commit is aborted and you have the chance to verify these changes before you'd commit again.

 This set of hooks is defined in the repository root in a `.pre-commit-config.yaml` file.
-This config will only actually be used during your commits if you first install pre-commit (both in general in your environment and specifically for your curren repo):
+This config will only actually be used during your commits if you first install pre-commit (both in general in your environment and specifically for your current repo):

 ```bash
 python3 -m pip install pre-commit